grampelberg/kty/README.md

   across the entire cluster.
 This will be updated in the future but requires namespaces to be available via UI elements.

+## Releases

+- See releases for the latest tagged release.
+- The `unstable` tag is updated on every merge to main.

 ## TODO

 - Groups are probably what most users are going to want to use to configure all